 Edgecomb Gray has an LRV of 63.
 This depth is almost BANG on my happy place for the average room.
 In fact, Edgecomb Gray is so popular that I included it in my blog post about the three most timeless neutral paint colors.

 There aren’t many colors that compare to Edgecomb Gray; it’s pretty darn special!
 While Sherwin Williams Modern Gray looks similar at first glance, it’s GRAYER than Edgecomb Gray (so it’s cooler).
 The same goes for Sherwin Williams Natural Tan.
-This popular shade of tan looks similar on the small scale, but get those Samplize peel-and-stick up on your wall and you’ll see that Natural Tan is a muted tan paint color – not a greige-taupe.
-This means that Natural Tan is warmer than Edgecomb Gray and has less gray in it.
+This popular shade of tan looks similar on a small scale, but get those Samplize peel-and-stick up on your wall, and you’ll see that Natural Tan is a muted tan paint color – not a greige-taupe.

 6. BENJAMIN MOORE KNOXVILLE GRAY HC 160